Pandora's Tower: Release

 Pandora's Tower was first announced in January 2011 during Nintendo's three-quarterly financial report, which was followed shortly by the opening of the official website.
 At the time, the game was very close to completion, and Nintendo was still working out the marketing.
 The game's cover art generated controversy in Japan due to the physical similarity of protagonist Aeron to early promotional images of Noctis Lucis Caelum, the protagonist of Final Fantasy Versus XIII.
-Pandora's Tower released in Japan on May 26, 2011, published by Nintendo.
-Pandora's Tower was confirmed for a European release in mid 2011 alongside fellow Wii RPG The Last Story.
+Pandora's Tower was released in Japan on 26 May the same year, published by Nintendo.
+Pandora's Tower was later confirmed for a European release alongside fellow Wii RPG The Last Story.
 It was localized in English by the same team that had done Xenoblade Chronicles and later Project Zero 2: Wii Edition, utilizing a British voice cast.
-It was published in Europe by Nintendo on April 13, 2012.
+It was published in Europe by Nintendo on 13 April 2012.
 In addition to the standard release, a special edition containing a steelbook casing and artbook alongside the game.
-Nintendo also published the game in Australia on April 12.
+Nintendo also published the game in Australia on 12 April.

 A North American release for Pandora's Tower was unconfirmed, with Nintendo giving no comment on the matter.
 In response to this, and similar responses to both The Last Story and Xenoblade Chronicles, a fan campaign dubbed Operation Rainfall was launched with the aim of pushing for a North American release for all three titles.
 While Xenoblade Chronicles and The Last Story were chosen due to their developer pedigree, Pandora's Tower was chosen due to its unique mechanics and the fact it was also published by Nintendo, in addition to its positive Japanese reception and the fact that it had a planned English release in Europe.
-When Operation Rainfall focused their attention fully on Pandora's Tower, their campaign included both their standard messaging to Nintendo, and the decision to pitch the game to third-party publishers themselves: the companies they chose to pitch to included Atlus, Xseed Games, Aksys Games and NIS America.
+When Operation Rainfall focused their attention fully on Pandora's Tower, their campaign included both their standard messaging to Nintendo, and the decision to pitch the game to third-party publishers themselves: the companies they chose to pitch to included Atlus USA, Xseed Games, Aksys Games and NIS America.
 This part of the campaign was funded by for donations in exchange for special items related to the campaign.
 The game was eventually picked up by Xseed Games for publication in North America, with their stated reasons including the game's "vocal" Western fan base, and the positive sales and fan support for The Last Story, the second title featured in the Operation Rainfall campaign.
-The game released on April 16, 2013.
+The game released on 16 April 2013.
 Unlike in Europe and the North American release of The Last Story, the North American version of Pandora's Tower did not receive a special edition.
-The game was one of the few Wii games to have a spine not coloured white, but instead black.